readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 This quote isn't necessarily a slight against people who apply actively to jobs.
 Virtually everyone I know in tech started their career applying to a job.
-Rather, the implication here is that as a developer becomes a mid-level developer and then becomes a senior developer, they are more likely to rely on their network to somewhat passively job seek rather than going through the front door and simply applying on a company website.
+Rather, the message here is that as a developer becomes a mid-level developer and then becomes a senior developer, they are more likely to rely on their network to somewhat passively job seek rather than going through the front door and simply applying on a company website.